Khmer traditional clothing: Sbai

+In bas-reliefs at Angkor, women (possibly devatas/tevodas) are often depicted with twin pieces of long fabric tucked inside their sampot and cascading down the outside.
+In The Serpent's Tale: A Brief history of Khmer Classical Dance (2018), Khmer ballet guru and expert Prumsodun Ok writes:

+Ok notes that the most common sbai pattern in modern Cambodia dates back to the seventh century:

+The Buddha dons a sbai called sbai thom (great/big sbai) or sbai phluoh (twin sbai) in many Khmer depictions.
+This version of the garment begins above the waist where it is secured, and ends down below the back after overlaying the chest.

+Sbai tol is the common style for women in modern Cambodia.
+One end of the garment wraps around the chest as the other end is left flowing down the back; the right shoulder remains uncovered.

 Krama

 Cambodians traditionally wear a checkered scarf called a krama (ក្រមា).
 The krama has been a feature of Khmer dress since the first-century reign of Preah Bath Hun Tean, although it is unclear exactly when the krama became fashionable in the street.

 The krama is one trait that distinguishes the Khmer from their Thai, Vietnamese, and Laotian neighbours.
 It is used for many purposes, including for style, for protection from the hot sun, as an aid for one's feet when climbing trees, as a hammock for infants, as a towel, or as a sarong.
 A krama can also be easily shaped into a small child's doll for play.
 Under the Khmer Rouge, all Khmer were forced to wear a checkered krama.

-The conical bamboo hat is worn by many, especially by workers in the countryside to shade them from the sun.